-The intended category of investors in the ICAV is any investor that complies with the requirements set out in the section entitled "Anti-Money Laundering and Prevention of Terrorist Financing" of section 6.
+The intended category of investors in the ICAV is any investor that complies with the requirements set out in the section entitled "Anti-Money Laundering and Prevention of Terrorist Financing" of section 5.

 The Shares in the ICAV will be made widely available to investors of the intended category by the Distributors and/or by sub-distributors as appointed from time to time.
 These Distributors will actively promote investment in the Shares of the ICAV to a wide variety of investors of the intended category and make the Prospectus available to them.
-In addition, the Prospectus, the Key Investor Information Document and the Application Form can be obtained directly from the registered office of the ICAV, the Management Company and the Distributors (details of which are provided in section 11.
-"Directory").
-Also section 4.2 "How to Buy Non-ETF Shares" and 5.1.
-"How to Buy ETF Shares - Primary Market Subscriptions" sets out how to buy Shares in the ICAV.
+In addition, the Prospectus, the Key Investor Information Document and the Application Form can be obtained directly from the registered office of the ICAV, the Management Company and the Distributors (details of which are provided in section 10 "Directory").
+Also section 4.2 "How to Buy Shares" sets out how to buy Shares in the ICAV.
 As a consequence, the ICAV considers it allows any investor, including but not limited to any investors of the intended category, the opportunity to obtain information about the ICAV and to subscribe for Shares.